foglomon/Paranoia/README.md

 ### Difficulties faced:
 - The most difficult part was the assets because everything requires creativity.
-- The bugs faced were also a big problem but we managed to overcome them
+- The bugs faced were also a big problem but we managed to overcome them.

 **AI USED:**